Long-distance relationships are a challenge and an opportunity – and the two often go hand in hand.

 8. Be grateful whenever you can travel

-Travel can be exhausting, but next time you’re organising or embarking on a trip to see your partner, remember that it’s an absolute miracle that we can travel from one side of the world to the other in less than 24 hours.
+Travel can be exhausting (and often requires some careful budgeting), but next time you’re organising or embarking on a trip to see your partner, remember that it’s an absolute miracle that we can travel from one side of the world to the other in less than 24 hours.

 Visiting your long-distance love wouldn’t even have been possible a couple of hundred years ago.
 Be thankful for living in a time when you have this option.